AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 to generate data following various statistical distributions.
 This is core to many statistics applications that we will explore, and so we’ll revisit it now.
-In the section on “Modern Science and the Requirement of Programming”, we generated data that followed a Beta function: $ Y = Beta(X, ,) + {} $ (NB: we will look more into this and other functions later in the course).
-In **R** we can generate this data using the suite of Beta distribution functions, which allow the calculation of the density, distribution function, quantile function, and random generation from the function:
+In the section on “Modern Science and the Requirement of Programming”, we generated data that followed a Beta function:
+$$ Y = Beta(X, \\alpha,\\beta) + {\\rm noise} $$
+(NB: we will look more into this and other functions later in the course).
+In **R** we can generate this data using the suite of Beta distribution functions, which allow the calculation of the density, distribution function, quantile function, and random generation from the
+function:

 ``` r
 #Documentation for the Beta functions in R